nnhai1991/android-interview-questions/CORE_ANDROID.md

 #### Displaying Lists of Content

 * What is the difference between `ListView` and `RecyclerView`?
+RecyclerView was created as a ListView improvement, so yes, you can create an attached list with ListView control, but using RecyclerView is easier as it:

+  - Reuses cells while scrolling up/down - this is possible with implementing View Holder in the ListView adapter, but it was an optional thing, while in the RecycleView it's the default way of writing adapter.

+  - Decouples list from its container - so you can put list items easily at run time in the different containers (linearLayout, gridLayout) with setting LayoutManager.

+  - Animates common list actions - Animations are decoupled and delegated to ItemAnimator.

+  - So, to conclude, RecyclerView is a more flexible control for handling "list data" that follows patterns of delegation of concerns and leaves for itself only one task - recycling items.
 * What is the ViewHolder pattern?
 Why should we use it?
+  - The views in the list are represented by view holder objects.
+These objects are instances of a class you define by extending RecyclerView.ViewHolder.
+Each view holder is in charge of displaying a single item with a view
+  - The view holder objects are managed by an adapter, which you create by extending RecyclerView.Adapter.
+The adapter creates view holders as needed.
+The adapter also binds the view holders to their data.
+It does this by assigning the view holder to a position, and calling the adapter's onBindViewHolder() method.
+That method uses the view holder's position to determine what the contents should be, based on its list position.
+  - The RecyclerView creates only as many view holders as are needed to display the on-screen portion of the dynamic content, plus a few extra.
+As the user scrolls through the list, the RecyclerView takes the off-screen views and rebinds them to the data which is scrolling onto the screen.
 * What is `SnapHelper`?
 [MindOrks](https://blog.mindorks.com/using-snaphelper-in-recyclerview-fc616b6833e8)

 #### Dialogs and Toasts

 * What is `Dialog` in Android?
+  - A dialog is a small window that prompts the user to make a decision or enter additional information.
+A dialog does not fill the screen and is normally used for modal events that require users to take an action before they can proceed
 * What is `Toast` in Android?
+  - A toast provides simple feedback about an operation in a small popup.
+It only fills the amount of space required for the message and the current activity remains visible and interactive.
+Toasts automatically disappear after a timeout.
 * What the difference between `Dialog` and `Dialog Fragment`?

 #### Intents and Broadcasting